bhisaac/5eFP/5eFP-SRD.md

 ### Constitution (CON)

 CON in 5eFP generally represents health and vitality.
-CON modifies MAX Wounds and adds a modifier to death saves (see _Death Saves_ below).
+CON modifies MAX Wounds (see _MAX Wounds_ below) and adds a modifier to death saves (see _Death Saves_ below).

 ### Strength (STR)

 STR in 5eFP generally represents your ability to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
 STR modifies carrying capacity.
-Your STR may modify your attack rolls.
+Your STR may also modify your attack rolls.

 ### Damage